baluhiramanpatil/PROJECTS/README.md

 # Projects
 This repository is about my learning of Data Science.
-It contains projects and the work I have done in my interest.
+It contains projects which I have done.